asdfdotdev/utm.codes/README.txt

 = Features =

 - Easily create marketing links with UTM codes for better campaign analytics
-- Automatically format links elements in lowercase, remove spaces, and remove non alphanumeric characters
+- Automatically format links in lowercase, remove spaces, and remove non alphanumeric characters for more consistent reporting
 - Batch create links for all your social networks with just a click
-- Search, filter, and easily find existing links for copy & paste use
+- Search, filter, and easily find existing links using familiar WordPress admin controls
-- Link builder detects url error responses to prevent creating bad links
+- Link builder automatically detects url error responses to prevent creating bad links
-- Automatically shorten links using Bitly for easier sharing
+- One click shortening with Bitly for easier link sharing
-- Supports adding additional custom parameters to links
+- Supports adding additional custom parameters to links for improved versatility
-- Allow multiple users to share creation and management responsibilities within WordPress
+- Multi-user access to share creation and management responsibilities
 - See your current link count in the admin dashboard "At a Glance"
 - Works with PHP 5.6, 7.0, 7.1, and 7.2
 - 100% Free and Open Source